 Planting Garlic and Shallots

 If you want to grow beautiful garlic, generous amounts of well rotted animal manure and compost is the key.
-Garlic is a gross feeder (in more ways than one ;0), and needs lots of nutrients.
+Garlic is a gross feeder, and needs lots of nutrients.
 Choose a well drained sunny spot that has had manure/compost, general fertiliser and lime dug in, before hand.

 Break the bulb up, just before planting, and discard (or use in cooking) the smaller cloves, only planting the larger cloves.
 Plant the cloves with the narrow end up, just covered with soil (2-5 cm deep).
 This will depend upon the size of the clove.
 Garlic hates competition, so keep the planted area weed free and water/feed regularly.
 Reduce watering one month before harvest to improve the keeping quality.
 Remove flower stalks when they appear.
 This will reduce the size of the garlic bulbs when harvested.